 Quality, flexibility and professionalism.
-These are the three most important characteristics of a good WordPress business, says Michelle Ratzlafffounder of HootProof.
-A successful WordPress entrepreneur about the eternal conflict between free and paid, pricing and scaling in WordPress business.
+These are the three most important characteristics of a good WordPress business, says Michelle Ratzlaff, founder of HootProof.
+A successful WordPress entrepreneur on the eternal conflict between free and paid, pricing and scaling opportunities in the WordPress business.

 To WordPress a huge market has emerged in recent years.
 And not only in the USA.
 Development, support, hosting and shops are just some of the promising business areas.
 Michelle, founder of HootProof and successful WordPress entrepreneur, has found her niche and talks in her guest article about the importance of continuous education, quality of work and flexibility.
 We at RAIDBOXES have been working with Michelle, Niko and Kjell for a long time and recommend HootProof to customers with special support needs.

 I'm Michelle, founder of HootProof.
-After my studies of computer science I worked as a software developer for several years before I started my own business in mid 2015.
-With my HootProof service I offer a WordPress support service for solo preneurs and small companies.
-My team and I solve problems WordPress and implement change requests.
-This means that we advise our customers, for example, in the selection and installation of Plugins and Themes, carry Themeout and plugin adaptations or set up member areas.
+After studying computer science, I worked as a software developer for a few years before starting my own business in mid-2015.
+With my HootProof service, I offer a WordPress support service for solopreneurs and small businesses.
+My team and I solve problems with WordPress and implement change requests.
+That means we advise our customers for example in the selection and setup of Plugins and Themes, carry out Theme- and plugin adjustments or set up member areas.
 In this post I describe my way from a free blog to a three-man team.

 In the beginning was the blog: The start of HootProof

-I started the blog in May 2015 and in September 2015 the WordPress support in its current form was added.
-Although I clearly founded HootProof as a WordPress business, the exact monetization strategy was not clear to me at the beginning.
-I started with a produced service experimented (performance optimization), started to develop a paid Plugin one and of course also thought of classic info products like e-books and online courses.
+I started the blog in May 2015 and in September 2015 I added the WordPress support in its current form.
+While I clearly started HootProof as a WordPress business, the exact monetization strategy was not clear to me at the beginning.
+I experimented with a productized service (performance optimization), started to develop a paid Plugin and of course also thought about classic info products like e-books and online courses.

-There are three areas that I would like to address in more detail, because I have learned a great deal from them:
+There are three areas I would like to discuss more specifically, because I have learned a great deal from them:

-- The eternal conflict between free and paid
+- The eternal conflict between free and chargeable

 - The scaling

-Especially with a new blog or a new WordPress business with little reach it is very difficult to get attention on the net.
-For me it took months until the blog traffic increased noticeably, readers commented and this finally had an effect on my service, i.e. the WordPress support.
-Direct advertising measures, such as Facebook Ads or Google Adsense, didn't work for me at all - probably because they were too directly aimed at sales.
+Especially with a new blog or a new WordPress business with little reach, it is very difficult to get attention on the net.
+For me it took months until the blog traffic increased noticeably, readers commented and this finally also had an effect on my service, i.e. the WordPress support.
+Direct advertising measures, such as Facebook Ads or Google Adsense, didn't work for me at all - probably because they were designed too directly for sales.

-In the spirit of the Thank You Economy I have tried to offer a lot of knowledge and even my service for free.
-There was always a mental limit: I didn't want to give away too much of my knowledge "for free" and possibly make my paid service redundant.
+In the spirit of the Thank You Economy, I tried to offer a lot of knowledge and even my service for free.
+But there was always a mental limit: I didn't want to give away too much of my knowledge "for free" and possibly make my paid service superfluous.

-On the other hand, I absolutely wanted to give potential customers the opportunity to try out my service free of charge and without risk to convince themselves of its value.
-Therefore, in the beginning I worked with free "test tickets".
+On the other hand, I really wanted to give potential customers the opportunity to try out my service for free and without risk, in order to convince themselves of its value.
+At the beginning, I therefore worked with free "test tickets".

-However, experience has shown that most interested parties fall into one of two categories: Either they try to use the test ticket as much as possible, but they are not really interested in becoming paying customers - e.g. because they only run their blog as a hobby or they prefer to work on it themselves.
-On the other site hand, there are interested parties who don't need any further conviction that our service is just right for them and are willing to pay for it accordingly.
-This group is ultimately made up of exactly those customers with whom I want to work and to whom I can actually offer the best possible service.
+However, experience has shown that most interested parties fall into one of two categories: Either they try to use the test ticket as much as possible, but are not really interested in becoming paying customers - e.g. because they only run their blog as a hobby or prefer to work on it themselves.
+On the other site are interested parties who need no further convincing that our service is exactly right for them and are willing to pay accordingly.
+In the end, this group is made up of exactly those customers with whom I want to work and to whom I can actually offer the best possible service.

-- Prices for one hour WordPress support with Hootproof.
-The hourly prices allow for a cost-based billing and offer advantages for customers and providers.
+- Prices for one hour of WordPress support at Hootproof.
+The hourly rates allow for effort-based billing and offer advantages for customers and providers.

-In terms of content, it is now also quite simple: most users find the magazine and in the Knowledge base many useful tips and concrete instructions to be able to solve typical problems yourself.
-At Online course is basically about similar topics, but much more profound and structured than detailed step-by-step instructions in blog form.
+In terms of content, it has also become quite simple: Most users will find many useful tips and concrete instructions on the blog and in the knowledge database to be able to solve typical problems themselves.
+The online course is basically about similar topics, but much more in-depth and structured than detailed step-by-step instructions in blog form.

-If you don't want to invest your own time, but prefer to leave the effort and risk entirely to me, you can then commission my team and me directly.
-There is therefore no direct competition between the different levels of help and self-help.
+Those who do not want to invest time themselves, but would rather hand over effort and risk altogether, can then commission my team and me directly.
+So there is no direct competition between the different levels of help and self-help.

-The most important insight for a WordPress business at this point is therefore: Design your offer in such a way that free and paid portions are not cannibalized.
-Sounds banal, but it requires a lot of thinking about what services and information you actually want to offer for free and how much money you want to charge for them.
+The most important insight for a WordPress business at this point is: Design your offer in such a way that the free and paid portions do not cannibalize each other.
+Sounds banal, but requires a lot of thought about what services and information you really want to give away for free and for what you charge how much money.

-As far as service is concerned, the pricing model was a real problem in the beginning.
-For fear of the competition and the more or less prominent role models in the English and German-speaking world, I decided to start with a flat rate model.
-At that time, customers could therefore order an unlimited number of "tickets" for a fixed monthly amount.
+As far as the service is concerned, the pricing model was a real problem in the beginning.
+Fearing the competition and the more or less prominent role models in English and German-speaking countries, I opted for a flat rate model at the beginning.
+At that time, customers could order an unlimited number of "tickets" for a fixed monthly amount.

-So after a few months of WordPress support, I switched to hourly billing.
-This means that every customer pays for exactly the effort required for his tasks.
-I was initially very afraid of the reactions to this step - but it was definitely the right one.
+After a few months, I switched to hourly billing for WordPress support.
+This way, every customer pays for exactly the amount of work his tasks require.
+I was initially very afraid of the reactions to this step - but it was definitely the right thing to do.
 Our customers have full cost control.
-For example, they can set limits and view the recorded expenses at any time.
-And we are no longer limited to "trivialities", but can accept jobs of any size - from backup setup to plug-in customization.
+For example, they can set limits and view the recorded effort at any time.
+And we are no longer limited to "small things", but can accept jobs of any size - from backup setup to plugin customization.
 This is fair and goal-oriented for all parties involved.

-Like most solo preneurs I did everything completely on my own at the beginning.
-It was not until May 2016 that I brought Niko on board as the first team member and a little later Kjell joined me.
-This gave me the necessary space to work on the online course and other WordPress projects.
-It also gives us the chance to exchange ideas on tricky tasks and alternate with holidays.
-So I don't have to be available every day by myself.
+Like most solopreneurs, I did everything completely on my own in the beginning.
+It wasn't until May 2016 that I brought Niko on board as my first team member, and Kjell joined me a little later.
+This gave me the space I needed to work on the online course and other WordPress projects.
+In addition, we can exchange ideas on tricky tasks and take turns with vacations.
+So I don't have to be available alone every day anymore.

 - The HootProof team today.
-Only one year ago Michelle was doing the WordPress support on her own.
+Just a year ago, Michelle was managing WordPress support on her own.

-In order to organize us as a team, I have been looking for a suitable software for a long time.
-To date, I have not found one that meets all requirements.
-Therefore we use a number of more or less well integrated tools:
+To organize us in the team, I have long been looking for a suitable software.
+Until today, I haven't found one that meets all the requirements.
+Therefore, we use a number of more or less well integrated tools:

-- HelpScout for the receipt and processing of support tickets
+- HelpScout for receiving and processing support tickets

 - Harvest for time recording in the team and display via API in WordPress